On automorphisms of undirected Bruhat graphs: Special matchings and Bruhat automorphisms

-\begin{prop} Let $u \leq v$ be elements of a Coxeter group $W$ which is right-angled or a symmetric group, then any perfect matching of $H([u,v])$ which is an automorphism of $\Gamma(u,v)$ is a special matching. \end{prop}
+\begin{theorem} Let $u \leq v$ be elements of a Coxeter group $W$ which is right-angled or a symmetric group, then any perfect matching of $H([u,v])$ which is an automorphism of $\Gamma(u,v)$ is a special matching. \end{theorem}

-The proof of Proposition~\ref{prop:auto-implies-SM} relies on the following structural property of Bruhat order, Lemma~\ref{lem:butterfly}, whose proof is contained in Section~\ref{sec:butterflies}.
+The proof of Theorem~\ref{thm:auto-implies-SM} relies on the following structural property of Bruhat order, Lemma~\ref{lem:butterfly}, whose proof is contained in Section~\ref{sec:butterflies}.

 \begin{defin} We say that elements $x_1,x_2,y_1,y_2$ of a Coxeter group $W$ form a \emph{butterfly} if $x_1 \lessdot y_1,y_2$ and $x_2 \lessdot y_1,y_2$. \end{defin} The butterfly structures are essential to the analysis of Bruhat automorphisms and special matchings, and are of interest on their own.
 We will explore more about butterflies in Section~\ref{sec:butterflies}.